zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 Clearly, the matrix is anti-symmetric: \\(\mathcal{G_{m}} = -\mathcal{G_{m}}^T\\).

-According to the expression of the first derivative given by Equation 12.11, the tensor only has two components:
+According to the expression of the first derivative given by Equation 12.11, the dyadic is composed of two terms:

 $$ \tag{12.18}
 	\mathcal{G_{m}} = \mathcal{G_{mt}} + \mathcal{G_{mf}},